+I/We

+of

+being a member/members of SEG International Bhd hereby appoint

+of

+or failing him/her

-I/We member/members of SEG International Bhd hereby appoint g him/her of Compar online n SEGi Un 2022 at Please i g him/her, the Chairman of the meeting as my/our proxy to vote for me/us on my/our behalf at the Thirty-Sixt by to be held virtually through live streaming and online remote voting using Remote Participation and Voting ("RPV neeting platform at https://web.vote2u.my (Domain registration number with MYNIC D6A471702) from the broadca iversity, No. 9, Jalan Teknologi, Taman Sains Selangor, Kota Damansara, PJU 5, 47810 Petaling Jaya, Selangor Dar 10:30 a.m.
-Indicate with an "X" in the appropriate space(s) provided below on how you wish your vote to be cast.
-If no specific ll vote or abstain from voting at his/her discretion. /") facilities prov st venue at Boa ul Ehsan on Wo vided by Vote2U via ardroom, 6th Floor, ednesday, 15 June ORDINARY RESOLUTIONS FOR AGAINST 1.
+or failing him/her, the Chairman of the meeting as my/our proxy to vote for me/us on my/our behalf at the Thirty-Sixth Annual General Meeting of the Company to be held virtually through live streaming and online remote voting using Remote Participation and Voting ("RPV") facilities provided by Vote2U via online meeting platform at https://web.vote2u.my (Domain registration number with MYNIC D6A471702) from the broadcast venue at Boardroom, 6th Floor, SEGi University, No. 9, Jalan Teknologi, Taman Sains Selangor, Kota Damansara, PJU 5, 47810 Petaling Jaya, Selangor Darul Ehsan on Wednesday, 15 June 2022 at 10:30 a.m.

+Please indicate with an "X" in the appropriate space(s) provided below on how you wish your vote to be cast.
+If no specific direction as to voting is given, the proxy will vote or abstain from voting at his/her discretion.

+ORDINARY RESOLUTIONS FOR AGAINST 1.
 Approval of the payment of Directors' fees.
 2. Declaration of First and Final Single Tier Dividend.
 3. Re-election of Professor Hew Moi Lan in accordance with the Constitution of the Company.
 4. Re-election of Dato' Seri (Dr) Mohamed Azahari Bin Mohamed Kamil in accordance with the Constitution of the Company.
-5. Re-election of Dato Goh Leng Chua in accordance with the Constitution of the Company.
-6. Re-appointment of Messrs.
+5. Re-election of Dato Goh Leng Chua in accordance with the Constitution of the Company. б.
+Re-appointment of Messrs.
 Ernst & Young PLT as Auditors and to authorise the Directors to fix their remuneration.
 7. Authority pursuant to Sections 75 and 76 of the Companies Act 2016 for Directors to issue shares.
 8. Proposed Renewal of Authority for the Proposed Share Buy-Back.
 9. Retention of Tan Sri Megat Najmuddin Bin Dato' Seri Dr. Haji Megat Khas as Independent Non-Executive Director.
 10. Retention of Dato' Amos Siew Boon Yeong as Independent Non-Executive Director.
 11. Retention of Dato Goh Leng Chua as Independent Non-Executive Director.
-Dated th nis day of 2022 Number of shares held Signa ture of member(s) CDS Ac count No. Email Address